jaketurney/Plant-ID-Side-Project/README.md

 # Plant-ID-Side-Project
 To better understand neural networks and image classification, I downloaded a plant photo data set from Kaggle and built out a classification model in Python.
 I then created an interactive web app where a user can upload a picture of a plant and the model will make a prediction on its classification.

+The project is original but a lot of the code I used was found within the links that are listed throughout this sheet.
+I do not want to plagiarize and do not intend to.
+I respect the work of all authors and data scientists who put together the following public resources that I used to accomplish this project.

 Here we have a walk through of how to:
 1. Build an image classification model within Spyder or Jupyter Notebooks
 2. Use streamlit to build an app of the model in Jupyter Notebooks